 - Primary Key

 - Foreign Key

 - What is the difference between one-to-one relationship and a many-to-one relationship?

 - What is a Foreign Key?
 How do you define one?

 - What is the difference between a primary key and a compound primary key?

 Congratulations!
-You just learned how to use data modeling to better understand which tables and relationship exist within a database.
-More tutorials are to follow!
-Remember!
-I want to remind you all that if you have other questions you want answered, then post a comment or tweet me.
+You just learned how to use data modeling to better understand which tables and relationship exist within a database. v I want to remind you all that if you have other questions you want answered, then post a comment.
 I’m here to help you.
-What other topics would you like to know more about?